Creating a Coaching Culture at Work

 The impact of coaching skills training

-Time and time again, we have noticed that organisations who choose to implement high quality, practical training in coaching skills for leaders and managers gain rapid cultural improvements.
-When the training is purposefully designed to enable the leaders and managers to spread coaching behaviours, style and ethics naturally, the business results quickly follow.
+Time and time again, we have noticed that organisations who choose to implement high quality, practical training in coaching and mentoring skills gain rapid cultural improvements.
+When the training is purposely designed to enable the leaders and managers to spread coaching behaviours, style and ethics naturally, the business results quickly follow.

 We can deliver these courses anywhere in the world in local languages:

-- Coaching Supervision (ILM recognised training for coaching supervisors in the workplace)
+- Workplace Coaching Supervision Workshops (ILM endorsed training for coaching supervisors in the workplace)

-- Train the Coach Trainer (for advanced, experienced coaches)
+- Train the Coach Trainer programme (for advanced, experienced coaches)

-- Clean Language & Emergent Knowledge (coaching at a deeper level)
+- Clean Language & Emergent Knowledge (coaching at a deeper level, working with metaphor and space)

 Certification and credentials